hhoppus/meditation-analysis/README.md

   - Time of day

 ## Technical Implementation
-The analysis was implemented using Python with the following key technologies:
+This project demonstrates modern analytical capabilities through:
-- Pandas & NumPy for data manipulation
+- Efficient data manipulation with Python and SQL
+- Advanced statistical analysis
+- Multiple visualization approaches
+- Interactive dashboard development
-- Scikit-learn for feature importance analysis
+- Machine learning for feature importance analysis
-- Matplotlib & Plotly for visualizations
-- PostgreSQL for data storage

-Implementation code is available in the `src` directory for review.
-This code is provided to demonstrate technical approach and is not configured for external execution due to private data dependencies.
+Implementation code is available in the `src` directory, showcasing how modern analytical tools can be combined to deliver comprehensive insights.

 For detailed analysis methodology and findings, see `ANALYSIS.md`.